maraperera/Awesome_Cart_Analysis/README.md

 - **Product Performance**: Identify best-selling products, profitability, and category trends
 - **Sales Optimization**: Analyze seasonal trends, growth metrics, and regional performance
 - **Operational Efficiency**: Evaluate supplier performance and inventory insights

+## 🔍 Business Questions Answered

+### Customer Analysis
+1. **Who are our most valuable customers?** - Customer Lifetime Value analysis
+2. **Can we segment customers into groups based on purchase behavior?** - Customer segmentation by frequency and value
+3. **How well are we retaining customers over time?** - Cohort analysis for retention rates
+4. **How long does it take for customers to make their second purchase?** - Time-to-second-purchase analysis
+5. **Which new customers show potential to become high-value?** - Customer value prediction based on initial behavior

+### Sales & Performance Analysis
+6. **Is our business growing month-over-month?** - Monthly sales trends with growth percentages
+7. **What are our best and worst performing products?** - Product performance and profitability analysis
+8. **Which customers haven't purchased in the last 90 days?** - Re-engagement campaign identification

+### Product & Operational Insights
+9. **What products are frequently purchased together?** - Market basket analysis for cross-selling
+10. **Which suppliers are performing best?** - Supplier performance ranking by profitability
+11. **What are the best-selling products in each geographic region?** - Regional sales performance analysis

 ## 🗄️ Database Schema